CSCAR/workshop-stata-intro/stata_markdown/04-data-management.md

 <</dd_do>>
 ~~~~

 To remove a variable label, you can call `label variable <varname>` without a new label to remove the existing one.
-(Equivalent to `label variabel
+(Equivalent to `label variable
 <varname> ""`, so passing an empty variable label.)

 ~~~~